Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Critical capabilities for managing risk

-Assessing risk has never been easy, and thanks to COVID-19 and the economic recession, conducting risk assessments is more challenging than ever.
+Assessing risk has never been easy, and thanks to ongoing cyberattacks and economic uncertainty, conducting risk assessments is more challenging than ever.
 What capabilities will your team need to navigate these current challenges?

 Glad you asked.
-Below, we leave you with some critical capabilities your organization will need to conduct assessments and effectively manage risk today.
+Below, we outline some critical capabilities your organization will need to conduct assessments and effectively manage risk today.

 Collaboration and communication tools

-As teams across the enterprise participate in risk assessment and mitigation phases, they will need the tools for effective communication.
+As teams across the enterprise participate in risk assessment and mitigation phases, they will require effective communication tools.
 These tools should provide a clear conversation record for team members in different locations, time zones, or countries.

 Risk management frameworks

-Be sure your team takes full advantage of third-party risk management frameworks like NIST Special Publication 800-30 to guide risk assessment and management.
+Ensure your team leverages third-party risk management frameworks, such as NIST Special Publication 800-30, to inform risk assessment and management.
 These third-party frameworks can help audit teams perform a swifter, more precise gap analysis between compliance requirements and current operations.

 Analytics